fieldtrip/website/tutorial/epilepsy.md

         [tmp,mrksample] = findpeaks(tr, 'MinPeakDistance', 300); % peaks have to be separated by 300 sample points to be treated as separate

         for j = 1:length(mrksample)
-            fprintf(fid, '%d\t', i);  %marker name (just a number) fprintf(fid, '%d\t', i); %marker value (same number) fprintf(fid, '%d\t',source.time(mrksample(j)) ); %marker time
+            fprintf(fid, '%d\t', k);                          % marker name (just a number)
+            fprintf(fid, '%d\t', dat(mrksample(j)));          % marker value
+            fprintf(fid, '%d\t',source.time(mrksample(j)) );  % marker time
-            fprintf(fid, '%s\t', '0'); %marker duration
+            fprintf(fid, '%d\t', 0);                          % marker duration
-            fprintf(fid, 'SOURCE%d\r\n', 'i'); %marker channel
+            fprintf(fid, 'S%d\r\n', i);                       % marker channel
+            k = k + 1;
         end
     end
     fclose(fid);

 The data can now be opened in AnyWave.
 Once the file is opened, to see sources alongside source data, click 'Add View' in the top/middle toolbar.
 Then use the eyeball icon to set each view so that one has 'MEG' and one has 'SOURCE' data.
-Set the timescale to be
-0.3 sec/cm (close to the clinical standard 3cm/sec) and scale the amplitudes appropritely.
+Set the timescale to be 0.3 sec/cm (close to the clinical standard 3cm/sec) and scale the amplitudes appropritely.
 Use the menu to import the marker file that we just created.

 The ABC clinicians examined the source data alongside other information including anatomical imaging of the lesion in the left parietal lobe, and seizure semiology, and their observations were followed up by the surgical with corticography in the zone surrounding the lesion.
 Surgery in the area surrounding the lesion resulted in a significant reduction in seizures for the patient.
 The data are several years old and nowadays SEEG would be the normal follow-up procedure subsequent to neuroimaging.